Growth of bilinear maps III: Decidability: Introduction

-Checking if $\lambda$ is actually a limit is also interesting problem, whose decidability was asked by Rosenfeld in a correspondence.
-Theorem \ref{thm:undecidable-validity} shows that it is undecidable by reducing the problem of checking $\lambda\le 1$.
+Checking if the limit superior $\lambda$ is actually a limit is also an interesting problem, whose decidability was asked by Rosenfeld in a correspondence.
+Theorem~\ref{thm:undecidable-validity} shows that it is undecidable by reducing the problem of checking $\lambda\le 1$.
 During the course, there is a transform of $(*,s)$ to a new system with the corresponding function $g'(n)$ so that for every $m\ge 1$ we have $g'(2m)=g(m)$ and $g'(2m+1)=0$.

-As an attempt to study the nonnegative setting, we extend the formula of $\lambda$ in \cite{bui2021growth2} to the nonnegative setting in Section \ref{sec:nonnegative-setting}.
-Using the formula, we give a condition so that the limit is always ensured.
-This actually serves as a proof of the limit $\lambda$ in the positive setting, which is quite simpler than the proof in \cite{bui2021growth}.
-Another corollary is a transform so that the new system still has the same growth rate as the original one but with the valid limit.
-In fact, the computability of the growth rate in the nonnegative setting is derived from the formula, as in Theorem \ref{thm:computable}.
+As an attempt to study the nonnegative setting, we extend the formula of $\lambda$ in \cite{bui2021growth2} to the nonnegative setting in Section~\ref{sec:nonnegative-setting}.
+Using the formula, we give a condition so that the limit always exists.
+This actually serves as a proof of the existence of the limit $\lambda$ in the positive setting, which is simpler than the proof in \cite{bui2021growth}.
+Another corollary is a transform so that the new system still has the same growth rate as the original one but with the existence of the limit.
+In fact, the computability of the growth rate in the nonnegative setting is derived from the formula, as in Theorem~\ref{thm:computable}.